How Tech Giants Like YouTube Use Illustration

 Take these two examples of how Intercom uses illustrations on both ads and blog posts.
-They give users an anticipated idea as to what it's all about before they even have to click.
+They give users an anticipated idea as to what the products are all about before they even have to click.

-Both Gusto and Intercom use exaggerated but playful illustration styles, avoiding realistic doodles that can feel like generic stock illustrations without a distinctive perspective.
-This way, they build a more remarkable brand experience and help customers decide whether they want to join the lifestyle proposed by the brand or not.
+Both Gusto and Intercom use exaggerated but playful illustration styles while avoiding realistic doodles that can feel like generic stock illustrations without a distinctive perspective.
+This way, they build a more memorable brand experience that customers will feel like interacting with.